signify-nz/silverstripe-searchfilter-arraylist/README.md

 # Silverstripe SearchFilter ArrayList
 Provides an [ArrayList](https://api.silverstripe.org/3/ArrayList.html) subclass that can be filtered using [SearchFilters](https://docs.silverstripe.org/en/4/developer_guides/model/searchfilters/).

+**This module is obsolete as of Silverstripe CMS 5.1.0**, as the functionality it provides is now in core.
+Please see [this comment](https://github.com/signify-nz/silverstripe-searchfilter-arraylist/issues/4#issuecomment-1828841648) for more information.

 ## Installation
 Install via [composer](https://getcomposer.org):
 ```shell